Pop Culture Madness!

 ... - .-. -.. . -.-. = STRDEC

-John Stapp withstood 46.2 G forces in 1947, the most any human has ever been subject to and survive.
+John Stapp withstood 46.2 G forces in 1947, the most any human has ever been subject to and survived.

-Boxer Sugar Ray Robinson backed out of his welterweight championship fight because he dreamt that he would kill his opponent, Jimmy Doyle.
-After a minister convinced Robinson to fight, Doyle died after never regaining consciousness from one of Robinson's punches.
+Boxer Sugar Ray Robinson backed out of his welterweight championship fight because he dreamt of killing his opponent, Jimmy Doyle.
+After a minister convinced Robinson to fight, Doyle died after never regaining consciousness from one of Robinson’s punches.

 Since Elizabeth Short's (The Black Dahlia) murder, over 500 people have confessed to being the killer.
 Her death remains unsolved.